jesusdsg/zemoga-test/README.md

 It should be clarified that it is necessary to have the mondoDB and the collection initialized within the database, however, I have attached a backup of mine, so that it is easier to import it, it is in the db folder.

-In the same way I have generated routes to register collections, if necessary "http://localhost:5000/people" (http://localhost:5000 is the default port for mongoDB) To insert a new collection.
+In the same way I have generated routes to register collections, if necessary `http://localhost:5000/people` (http://localhost:5000 is the default port for mongoDB) To insert a new collection.

-Finally, it would only be necessary to start the "npm start" inside the frontend folder.
+Finally, it would only be necessary to start the `npm start` inside the frontend folder.

 I hope my code compiles fine :relieved: